Existence and uniqueness results for a mean-field game of optimal investment: Numerical experiments

 We compare these graphs with those shown in Figure~\ref{fig:orizz_finito_equil}, where we compute the same three functions, starting at an initial production capacity $x = y_\infty$, i.e., at the steady state of the infinite time horizon case.

 In this case, as the time horizon gets larger the capital deterioration effect is delayed by a higher investment level in the first part of the time interval.
-Nonetheless, the condition $\widehat u_T = 0$ implies that in the end the capital deterioration effect prevails.
+Nonetheless, the condition $\widehat u_T = 0$ implies that in the end the capital deterioration effect prevails. {We observe a similar effect also in the case in which the initial production capacity $x$ is higher than $y_\infty$, as shown in Figure~\ref{fig:orizz_finito_sopra_yinfty}, where we set $x = 15$.
+Note that after a sufficiently large time, the average production capacity falls below the level $y_\infty$.
+We emphasize that in this case that the behaviour of the average production capacity and of the optimal control at equilibrium is different from the previous two cases, in which we observe that $\widehat q$ is concave and $\widehat \bfu$ is decreasing.
+In general, the properties of these two functions depend on the parameters of the model, but it is not clear how they determine the shape of $\widehat q$ and $\widehat \bfu$.
+This interesting question is, thus, left for future research.}

-Figures~\ref{fig:orizz_finito} and~\ref{fig:orizz_finito_equil} clearly suggest that the finite time horizon $\widehat q$ and $\widehat \bfu$ converge to the corresponding functions in the infinite time horizon case.
+{Figures~\ref{fig:orizz_finito}, \ref{fig:orizz_finito_equil}, and~\ref{fig:orizz_finito_sopra_yinfty}} clearly suggest that the finite time horizon $\widehat q$ and $\widehat \bfu$ converge to the corresponding functions in the infinite time horizon case.
 However, a different numerical method needs to be used in the latter setting.
 Indeed, a simple truncation at time $T$ of the integro-differential equation~\eqref{eq:zIDE}, which is used to compute, in turn, $\widehat q$ and $\widehat \bfu$, would imply that $z'_T = 0$ (as it is possible to see in both Figures~\ref{fig:orizz_finito} and~\ref{fig:orizz_finito_equil}).
 Hence, even for a large value of $T$, we would see a decreasing pattern of $\widehat q$ in the long run, which is not consistent with the convergence to $y_\infty$ proved in Theorem~\ref{th:fixed_point_infinite}.
 We will discuss the details of such method in Section~\ref{sec:num:infinite} below.